Skip to content

 cover

-Resource Policy property dictates when the resources are loaded and unloaded during script execution:
+Resource Policy property dictates when the resources are loaded and unloaded during script execution.
+Refer to memory management guide for more info.

 When Log Resources Loading is enabled, various provider-related log messages will be mirrored to the default loading screen UI.